JulienVig/CS-401-Tweet-Analysis/README.md

 |494991555611336704|494986152718258176|2014-08-01 01:42:38 CEST|2014-08-01|01:42:38|+0100|27947724|bcwestmind|ArmandRichelieuofPoitou||"@TheTorontoSun @kinsellawarren #cdnpoli I'll say.
 Most don't know diff b/w Taliban/al-qaeda/jihadists/Saddam, war on terror fog reigns."|en|"[{'screen_name': 'kinsellawarren, 'name': 'warren kinsella', 'id': '16106522'}]"|||0|0|0|['cdnpoli']||https://twitter.com/bcwestmind/status/494991555611336704|False||0||||||||||||

 ## Methods
 We will try and replicate the analyses that were conducted in the paper on our new dataset, especially the Iterrupted Time Series analysis.
 Then we will be able to say if we get similar results than with Wikipedia and try to interpret the similarities and differences.
 In order to add some value to our analysis, we can leverage the different format of data that we have (text compared to pageviews).
-We can perform some NLP on the Tweets (e.g., sentiment analysis) to assess if there is a chilling effect from a different perspective.
+We will be able to perform some NLP on the Tweets (e.g., sentiment analysis) to assess if there is a chilling effect from a different perspective.
 For instance, the number of tweets may not decrease suddenly but opinions expressed may change and align with the government's ideas.

 ## Organization within the team
 List of internal milestones :
-- [ ] 1/12 : Dataset has been collected and is ready for exploration
+- [ ] 1/12 : Dataset has been collected and is ready for exploration (@Julien_Ben)
-- [ ] 5/12 : Data has been cleaned and explored to make sure there are no anomalies
+- [ ] 5/12 : Data has been cleaned and explored to make sure there are no anomalies (@JulienVig, @hugolepeytre)
-- [ ] 9/12 : Rough analysis has been conducted and we have an idea of the final results
+- [ ] 9/12 : Rough analysis has been conducted and we have an idea of the final results (individually followed by a brainstorm)
-- [ ] 13/12 : Analysis is finished, we know the results and only have to present them
+- [ ] 13/12 : Analysis is finished, we know the results and only have to present them (@Julien_Vig)
-- [ ] 16/12 : Report is ready, results are presented in a clear and organized way
+- [ ] 16/12 : Report is ready, results are presented in a clear and organized way (@Julien_Ben, @hugolepeytre)
 - [ ] 18/12 : Submission date